-In a continuous effort to further the science on ATM that is necessary to lead to a harmonized global Air Traffic Management (ATM) system, the United States Federal Aviation Administration and the EUROCONTROL Organization are jointly organizing the Eighth USA/Europe Seminar on ATM R&D. This event will take place June 29 - July 2, 2009, in Napa, California USA.
+In a continuous effort to further the science on ATM that is necessary to lead to a harmonized global Air Traffic Management (ATM) system, the United States Federal Aviation Administration and the EUROCONTROL Organization are jointly organizing the Ninth USA/Europe Seminar on ATM R&D. This event will take place from June 14 to 17, 2011.
 It is a continuation of seminars held since 1997 in both Europe and the USA.

 Both in Europe and the USA considerable efforts under the Single European Sky ATM Research (SESAR) and Next Generation Air Transportation System (NextGen) initiatives respectively are ongoing to define and develop the next generation of ATM systems for the 15 to 25 year timeframe.
-The Eighth USA/Europe ATM R&D Seminar in Napa, California includes in addition to near term research, emphasis on longer term ATM operational aspects.
+The Ninth USA/Europe ATM R&D Seminar includes in addition to near term research, emphasis on longer-term ATM operational aspects.
 Papers presenting results from innovative research as well as investigative R&D should thus focus on operational improvements for the next generation ATM system and for envisioned interim steps in addition to more near term changes to today's systems.